This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The load balancer requires the following firewall rules:

 Firewall rules are implemented at the VM instance level, not on GFE proxies.
 You cannot use Google Cloud firewall rules to prevent traffic from reaching the load balancer.
-For the global external HTTP(S) load balancer and the global external HTTP(S) load balancer (classic), you can use Google Cloud Armor to achieve this.
+For the global external Application Load Balancer and the classic Application Load Balancer, you can use Google Cloud Armor to achieve this.

 The ports for these firewall rules must be configured as follows: